BrandonWilliamsCS/SDK-Documentation/Web Documentation/JS Development Guide.md

 <!-- /TOC -->

 ## Introduction
-Thank you for your interest in the ooVoo Video Chat SDK.
+Thank you for your interest in the ooVoo JS SDK.
 The ooVoo SDK encapsulates the technical complexity of implementing and delivering a high quality, one-to-one and group video communications service over the Internet under a set of easy to use APIs exposed via the SDK, making it easy for you to quickly integrate video experiences into your own apps.

 The video service offered via the SDK is powered by ooVoo's proven and scalable global cloud infrastructure and already provides over 1 billion video minutes to millions of users per month.

+ooVoo JS SDK based on WebRTC technology. and allows audio, video and data transmitions between web apps and other platfoms.

-Below you will find complete documentation for the WebRTC JS SDK that will have you up and running in no time.
-Documentation will be added for additional platforms as well, as soon as they are released.
+Below you will find complete documentation for the ooVoo JS SDK that will have you up and running in no time.

 Happy Hacking!

 ## Core Concepts
-### What is WebRTC?
-WebRTC is a standard for enabling Real Time Communications including audio, video and data transmission between two web browsers without the need for additional plugins.

 ### What is an Application ID?
 An Application ID is an ID issued by ooVoo to a developer that is used to uniquely identify the developer.
 You should keep your Application ID secure.